arangodb/docs/3.8/programs-arangod-transaction.md

 `transaction.streaming-idle-timeout`

-Idle timeout for streaming transactions in seconds.
-Streaming transactions will automatically expire after this period when no further operations are posted into them.
-Posting an operation into a non-expired streaming transaction will increase the transaction's timeout by the configured idle timeout.
+Idle timeout for Stream Transactions in seconds.
+Stream transactions will automatically expire after this period when no further operations are posted into them.
+Posting an operation into a non-expired Stream Transaction will reset the transaction's timeout to the configured idle timeout.